 The Enterprise Ethereum Alliance happens to be the front runner for the enterprise Ethereum blockchain.
 Furthermore, according to them, enterprise Ethereum is nothing more than just an extension to the public Ethereum.
 Therefore, it means public Ethereum will get a lot of add-ons and have enterprise solution extensions to make work privately as well.

 So, in this case, they are adding authentication for entering the network.
 Also, they are using permissions for viewing the ledger.
 It’s because not all the participants would be able to see what other users are transacting in the ledger.

-Enterprise Ethereum alliance is a member-driven organization which offers open source development of Enterprise Ethereum according to organizations need.
-EEA is a nonprofit organization launched back in March 2017.
+Enterprise Ethereum Alliance is a member-driven organization that offers open-source development of Enterprise Ethereum according to organizations’ needs.
+EEA is a non-profit organization launched back in March 2017.

 So, you would get the best of the best tech support with legalizing your enterprise Ethereum solutions.
 One of the main targets of enterprise Ethereum alliance members is to harmonize consumers and businesses with interoperability worldwide.

-Another fun fact is, Enterprise Ethereum alliance works on governmental companies as well.
+Another fun fact is, the Enterprise Ethereum alliance works on governmental companies as well.